thosakwe/cmake_dart_utils/README.md

 # cmake_dart_utils
 Handy utilities for building Dart native extensions with CMake.
-Include macros for finding and linking against Dart with ease.
+Includes macros for finding and linking against Dart with ease.

 For a Dart-based solution, see [`package:build_native`](https://github.com/thosakwe/build_native)